winner, Prime Minister’s Literary Award for Fiction, 2011

 A bond so strong that David will betray his country for his friend.

 Stephen Daisley’s astonishing debut novel is a story of war and of love—how each changes everything, forever.
-Evoking horror and beauty and a profound sense of the possibility of transformation, Traitor is that rarest of things: a work of fiction that will transport the reader, heart and soul, into another realm.
+Traitor is that rarest of things: a work of fiction that will transport the reader, heart and soul, into another realm.

 Listen to Stephen discuss Traitor on ABC Radio National’s special Anzac Day Breakfast show.